Emergence of Gaussian fields in noisy quantum chaotic dynamics: Introduction

 where $Q_\omega$ is either a bounded random potential or a bounded semiclassical random pseudo-differential operator obtained from the quantization of a random symbol oscillating at scale $h^\beta$, $\beta \in ]0,1/2[$.
 The presence of a small noise term can be motivated by the fact that in genuine physical situations an ``ideal'' evolution operator can be perturbed by many different sources, many of which are uncontrolled by the experimentalist.
 It therefore seems relevant on its own to study the propagation of initial data under the Schr\"odinger evolution semi-group induced by $P_{h,\omega}$. \\

 The aim of this paper is to study the family of functions

-where $f_h$ is a Lagrangian state associated to a Lagrangian manifold that is close enough to the unstable directions of the dynamics.
-Following our interpretation of Berry's conjecture, we rescale the propagated Lagrangian state to the microscale $h$ around a uniformly at random chosen $\textsc{x}$ point on $X$.
-This rescaling around $\textsc{x}$ makes $\e^{it_h P_{h,\omega}} f_h$ a random smooth function that depends on the \emph{additional} random parameter $\omega$ \\
+where $f_h$ is a Lagrangian state associated with a Lagrangian manifold that is close enough to the unstable directions of the dynamics.
+Following our interpretation of Berry's conjecture, we rescale the propagated Lagrangian state to the microscale $h$ around \red{a point $\textsc{x}$ chosen uniformly at random} on $X$.
+This rescaling around $\textsc{x}$ makes $\e^{\red{-}it_h P_{h,\omega}} f_h$ a random smooth function that depends on the \emph{additional} random parameter $\omega$. \\